 1 to examine the report of the Secretary-General and to decide on further policies for improving access to ITU publications, software and databases;

-2 to undertake a holistic study on the costs/benefits of providing other texts of the Union, including the Administrative Regulations of the Union, free online.
+2 to undertake a holistic study on the costs/benefits of providing other texts of the Union, including the Administrative Regulations of the Union, free online;

+3 to open the study of the issues related to free online access to ITU Documents to all ITU members and to submit a report to the next ITU Plenipotentiary conference.

 MOD AFCP/69A1/5

-RESOLUTION 21 (Rev. Antalya, 2006)
+RESOLUTION 21 (Rev. busan, 2014)

-Special measures concerning alternative calling procedures on international telecommunication networks
+Appropriate measures concerning alternative calling procedures on international telecommunication networks

-The Plenipotentiary Conference of the International Telecommunication Union (Antalya, 2006),
+The Plenipotentiary Conference of the International Telecommunication Union (Busan, 2014),

 recognizing

-a) that each Member State has the sovereign right to allow or prohibit certain or all alternative calling procedures in order to avoid negative effects on or harm to its national telecommunication networks;
+a) that each Member State has the sovereign right to allow or prohibit certain forms of alternative calling procedures that may have negative effects on or harm to its national telecommunication networks;

 b) the interests of developing countries;

-c) the interests of consumers and users of telecommunication services,
+c) the interests of consumers and users of telecommunication services;

+d) the necessity of identifying the origin of calls as one of the needs of national security, as well as for proper charging;

+e) that some forms of alternative calling procedures may degrade the quality of service (QoS), quality of experience (QoE) and the performance of the public switched telephone network (PSTN),

 considering